 The objective and subjective content of this course will reinforce vocabulary and basic understanding of concepts learned with an emphasis on application, use of mathematics and computational thinking, analyzing and interpreting data.

-- Every other year this class is switched for Floral Design -
+- Every other year this class is switched for Ornamental Horticulture -

 Ag Mechanics is tailored for sophomores through seniors.
 This foundational course equips students with essential skills in woodworking, electrical work, and concrete craftsmanship.
 Additionally, students earn lifetime OSHA safety certification, ensuring their competence in safe practices.
 The Ag Mechanics class takes this training a step further.
 It focuses on practical trade skills that students can directly apply in real-life scenarios.
 As part of the curriculum, students engage in hands-on projects—building tangible items that serve a purpose beyond the classroom.